Mice are most problematic in low rainfall cereal-growing areas, where mouse plagues occur at irregular intervals of four to six years.

 Mouse bait mixing stations

-Mouse bait mixing stations allow farmers to mix bait into their own grain.
+Mouse bait mixing stations allow farmers to have poison bait mixed into their own grain.
 Contact your nearest mixing station for information:

 - Cootra - JS and VA Matthews, phone: 0428 563 352